-This paper analyzes the impulse of philanthropy rather than its effect on society.
-(Borenstein, 2009).
-Though aimed at financial institutions, we will use the social value of productive entrepreneurship theory offered by Acs and others when we investigate philanthropic marginal organizations (Acs, Boardman, & McNeely, 2013).
+While acknowledging the importance of the effect of philanthropy on society, this paper analyzes the motivation for philanthropic activity (Bornstein, 2009).
+We apply the social value of productive entrepreneurship theory, proposed by Acs et al. (2013) for studying financial institutions, in our investigation of philanthropic organizations devoted to marginalized groups.

-Analyzing the role of philanthropic organization is especially vital regarding marginal groups.
-Marginal groups operate within the outskirts of society either by choice or by necessity (Cullen & Pretes, 2019).
-On occasions, marginal groups, and in particular religious ones (Bratkowski & Regis, 2003), create philanthropic organizations in an attempt to preserve their willingly separation from mainstream society (Tafoya, 2014).
-Marginal groups often combine financial, social, and political agendas, when deciding to form a philanthropic organization (Fyall & Allard, 2017).
+Analyzing the role of philanthropic organizations in the lives of marginalized groups is vital, as these groups operate on the outskirts of society, either by choice or by necessity (Cullen & Pretes, 2019), often beyond the reach of or unable to access more official support systems.
+Marginalized groups, especially religious ones (Baratkowski & Regis, 2003), sometimes create philanthropic organizations in an attempt to maintain their voluntary separation from mainstream society (Tafoya, 2014) and often include a combination of financial, social, and political agendas in their formation (Fyall & Allard, 2017).

-People's social identity is a product of their own self-concept derived from a perceived membership in a distinct social group.
-People can simultaneously be members of multiple social groups.
-Social groups are often associated with social identity which reflects social class, academic performance, gender and gender roles, sexuality, religion, ability, and racial identity (Drezner & Huehls, 2014).
-People belonging to Marginal groups either wish to maintain their sense of belonging or aim to acculturate themselves within the dominant society.
-Thus, two different marginal groups exist.
-One aiming to enclave the group and the other to acculturate and sometimes to assimilate.
-The difference between the groups reflects different attitudes toward the concepts of Social Inclusion and Social Exclusion.
-Social Inclusion refers to people and groups aiming to submerge within the main social group (Lombe & Sherraden, 2008).
-Social self-Exclusion is defined by Razer, et al. as a state in which individuals or groups ‘lack effective participation in key activities or benefits of the society in which they live’ (Razer, Friedman, & Warshofsky, 2013: 1152).

-However, it is important to recognize that marginalization is more than a state: it encompasses feelings about that state.
-To be marginalized is to have a sense that one does not belong and, in so doing, to feel that one is neither a valued member of a community and able to make a valuable contribution within that community nor able to access the range of services and/or opportunities open to others.
-In effect, to feel, and be, excluded.
-For some, marginalization can be experienced as transient, and context related.
-(Razer, et al., 2013).
-Social self-Exclusion forms part of their identity and lived experience.
-(Armstrong, D. Armstrong, AC. & Spandagou, 2011).
+An individual’s social identity is derived from their self-conceived membership in a distinct social group or multiple groups.
+These groups often relate to social identities that reflect class, academic performance, gender, sexuality, religion, (dis)ability, and/or race (Drezner & Huehls, 2014).
+People belonging to marginalized groups may wish either to maintain their sense of belonging or acculturate themselves to the dominant social norms.
+This results in two different types of marginalized groups, distinguished by their different attitudes toward social inclusion and exclusion.
+Social inclusion characterizes people and groups aiming to immerse themselves in the main social group (Lombe & Sherraden, 2008), while social exclusion refers to those who “lack effective participation in key activities or benefits of the society in which they live” (Razer, Friedman, & Warshofsky, 2013, p.
+1152).
+Marginalization is more than a state of being; it also encompasses feelings about that state of being.
+To be marginalized is to have a sense that one does not belong and, hence, to feel that one is neither a valued member of a community able to make a valuable contribution to it or one able to access the range of services and opportunities open to others.
+In effect, one both is and feels excluded.
+For some, marginalization can be experienced as transient and context-related (Razer, et al., 2013), while social exclusion forms part of a person’s identity and lived experience.
+(Armstrong, Armstrong & Spandagou, 2011).

-Jewish Israeli philanthropic ventures reflect the transition from pre-modern traditions to the new philanthropy era.
-(Calipha, & Gidron, 2021, Katz & Greenspan, 2015).
-Berrebi and Yonah portrayed an in-depth survey of Israeli philanthropic activity.
-(Berrebi & Yonah, 2017).
-State initiated privatization enhanced non-profits organization activity in Israel (Krauz-Lahav, & Kemp, 2020, Shiffer, 2018).
-This work concentrates on two Jewish marginal groups: Ultra-Orthodox Jews and immigrants.
+Jewish Israeli philanthropic ventures reflect the transition from pre-modern traditions to the new era of philanthropy (Calipha & Gidron, 2021; Katz & Greenspan, 2015).
+Berrebi and Yonah (2017) provide an in-depth survey of Israeli philanthropic activity, and other studies have shown that state-initiated privatization has enhanced non-profit organizations’ activity in Israel (Krauz-Lahav & Kemp, 2020; Shiffer, 2018).
+This study concentrates on two Jewish marginal groups: ultra-Orthodox Jews and immigrants.

-Ultra-Orthodox Jewish organizations constitute much philanthropical marginal organizations in Israel.
-Religious fundamentalists, (Almond, Scott Appleby, and Sivan, 2003) including Israel's ultra-orthodox known as Haredim, do not like the idea of the ‘state’ as a sovereign entity (Stadler, Lomsky-Feder, & Ben-Ari 2008).
-In their view, God is sovereign, and the law that should rightfully guide the citizen is religious law.
-They also regard the nation-state as a belligerent body that undermines their unique way of life.
+Ultra-Orthodox Jewish organizations constitute a large proportion of the philanthropical organizations aimed at helping marginal groups in Israel.
+Many religious fundamentalists, (Almond et al., 2003) including ultra-Orthodox Israelis, also referred to as Haredim, do not accept the state as a sovereign entity with authority over them (Stadler et al., 2008), recognizing, instead, the authority of God and religious law.
+They further regard the nation-state as inimical, to their unique way of life, even threatening to undermine it.
+The Haredim seek to insulate themselves, partially or entirely, from the influences of modernization and secularization.